๐ŸชทIntro to Buddhism

 Why This Matters

-On exams, you're being tested on your ability to connect individual monks to larger movements and doctrinal developments—the split between Theravada and Mahayana, the emergence of Zen, the role of monasticism in preserving and transmitting teachings.
+On exams, you'll be tested on your ability to connect individual monks to larger movements and doctrinal developments: the split between Theravada and Mahayana, the emergence of Zen, the role of monasticism in preserving and transmitting teachings.
 Don't just memorize that Bodhidharma founded Zen; know why his emphasis on direct experience represented a shift from text-based learning.
-Each monk illustrates a principle—know what that principle is.
+Each monk illustrates a principle.
+Know what that principle is.

 Foundational Figures: Establishing the Dharma

-These monks either founded Buddhism itself or played crucial roles in preserving and codifying the original teachings.
+These figures either founded Buddhism itself or played crucial roles in preserving and codifying the original teachings.
 Their authority comes from direct connection to the Buddha or leadership during Buddhism's formative period.

 Siddhartha Gautama (The Buddha)

-• Achieved enlightenment under the Bodhi tree, becoming "the Awakened One" and demonstrating that liberation is possible through human effort
+• Achieved enlightenment under the Bodhi tree at Bodh Gaya around the 5th century BCE, becoming "the Awakened One" and demonstrating that liberation is possible through human effort alone

-• Established the Four Noble Truths and Eightfold Path—these frameworks remain the doctrinal foundation across all Buddhist traditions
+• Established the Four Noble Truths and the Eightfold Path, which remain the doctrinal foundation across all Buddhist traditions

 Mahakasyapa

-• Led the First Buddhist Council after the Buddha's death—this gathering standardized the teachings and established monastic rules
+• Led the First Buddhist Council at Rajagriha shortly after the Buddha's death.
+This gathering standardized the oral teachings (sutras) and established the monastic code (Vinaya), giving Buddhism its earliest institutional structure.

-• Associated with "mind-to-mind" transmission—this concept later became central to Zen's claim of direct, wordless teaching beyond scriptures
+• Associated with "mind-to-mind" transmission.
+According to tradition, the Buddha once held up a flower and Mahakasyapa smiled, receiving a wordless understanding.
+This story later became central to Zen's claim of direct, non-verbal teaching beyond scriptures.

 Philosophical Innovators: Developing Mahayana Thought